My Thai sweet chili sauce recipe has an irresistible combination of sweet and heat for dipping spring rolls, potstickers, chicken, shrimp, & more!

 - cornstarch

-how to make homemade Thai sweet chili sauce
+how to make Thai sweet chili sauce

 This process is so easy there’s no reason to ever buy the stuff in the bottle again.
 And since it only takes about 15 minutes from start to finish, you can make it while you wait for Doordash delivery.
 Better yet?
 Make your own easy Thai food, I’ve got lots of easy recipes to choose from.